OpenSecuritySummit/oss2019/content/faq/I'm-an-On-site-participant.md

 The full schedule, room, and villa locations of all the sessions are available [here](https://open-security-summit.org/schedule/).

-Breakfast, lunch, and dinner are included in 5-day and 1-day tickets Most dietary requirements are covered, but please speak to the Registration Team if you have special requirements.
+Breakfast, lunch, and dinner are included in 5-day and 1-day tickets Most dietary requirements are covered, please let us know by 25 May 2019 if you have any special requirements.
 In addition to catering at the conference Venue, there are other dining options at Centre Parc Woburn Forest.
 You can find out more here https://www.centerparcs.co.uk/discover-center-parcs/restaurants.html

 ##### Who can help me?